Laplacian Heads Improve Transformers by Smoothing Token Representations: Analysis of Token Representations

+\paragraph{Layerwise Within-sequence Collapse} The ANOVA results show a decrease in within-sequence variability in models with Laplacian heads.
+To investigate further, we measure the average pairwise cosine similarity, a standard metric in the oversmoothing literature.

-Figure~\ref{fig:cos_sim} shows \(\cossim\) for the output tokens of each transformer block in models trained on ImageNet.
-For ViT-B, \(\cossim\) remains small across all layers, indicating limited within-sequence collapse.
-As more Laplacian heads are added, we observe a steeper increase in CosSim across depth, reaching higher values towards the end.
-This behavior suggests that the Laplacian heads induce stronger alignment among tokens in deeper layers.
+Figure~\ref{fig:cos_sim} reports \(\cossim\) for the output tokens of each layer in models trained on ImageNet.
+For ViT-B, \(\cossim\) remains low across layers, indicating limited within-sequence collapse.
+Adding more Laplacian heads produces a steeper increase in \(\cossim\) across depth, reaching higher values in deeper layers.
+This suggests that Laplacian heads induce more token smoothing in deeper layers.